 This is my design for a Pikler Triangle, also known as a Montessori Climbing Gym.
 I had heard these were great for your child’s mental and physical development and wanted to build one for my daughter.
 It’s a fairly simple design but I think the key distinguishing feature is that it can be opened or closed quickly without any fasteners or tools.

 For the main legs I used 18 mm pine plywood.
 The dowels were also pine and 28 mm in diameter, the diameter isn’t critical, anything around that size should be fine.
 All timber is un-treated and left with a natural finish.
-Below is the drawing for the legs.

 Some of the photos in this blog post are of a prototype triangle so there may be some extra little features which are not in the final plans.
 For example, in the original prototype I drilled 8 mm holes in the top of the four legs to allow for a screw to lock the triangle open, I found that this was unnecessary and was therefore omitted from the final design.